redis/redis-doc/commands/append.md

 the end of the string.
 If `key` does not exist it is created and set as an empty string, so `APPEND` will be similar to `SET` in this special case.

+Pattern: Time series
+---

+The `APPEND` command can be used to create a very compact representation of a list of fixed-size samples, usually referred as *time series*.
+Every time a new sample arrives we can store it using the command

+    APPEND timeseries "fixed-size sample"

+Accessing to individual elements in the time serie is not hard:

+* [STRLEN](/commands/strlen) can be used in order to obtain the number of samples.
+* [GETRANGE](/commands/getrange) allows for random access of elements.
+If our time series have an associated time information we can easily implement a binary search to get range combining `GETRANGE` with the Lua scripting engine available in Redis 2.6.
+* [SETRANGE](/commands/setrange) can be used to overwrite an existing time serie.

+The limitations of this pattern is that we are forced into an append-only mode of operation, there is no way to cut the time series to a given size easily because Redis currently lacks a command able to trim string objects.
+However the space efficiency of time series stored in this way is remarkable.

+Hint: it is possible to switch to a different key based on the current unix time, in this way it is possible to have just a relatively small amount of samples per key, to avoid dealing with very big keys, and to make this pattern more firendly to be distributed across many Redis instances.

 @return

 @integer-reply: the length of the string after the append operation.